of self discovery, transformation and healing

 It all started after i woke up…

-See…there was a gaping presence inside of me; i found illusory purpose in busyness, distracting myself with all that i was doing as a promising woman in her early 20s.
+Though beneath the surface, there was a gaping presence inside of me; i found illusory purpose in busyness, distracting myself with all that i was doing as a promising woman in her early 20s.
 Weekends were often spent hazily giving my body away to appealing bachelors who expressed superficial interest in me while relying on cannabis joints and juicy cocktails to provide me with joy- however fleeting and delusional.

-When my mum expressed concern over my social life because of all the time spent away from my family, i responded to her feelings with agitation and dismissal, “there she was again, being overly sensitive and ruining my fun”, even bringing her to tears when i told her that i wanted to move out.
+When mum expressed concern over my social life because of all the time spent away from my family, i responded to her feelings with agitation and dismissal, “there she was again, being overly sensitive and ruining my fun”, even bringing her to tears when i told her that i wanted to move out.
 Being a collectivist South Asian mother, it made no sense to her why i’d want to leave home to live in an expensive metropolitan apartment with strangers at age 24.
 Rather than evoking compassion or understanding, her tears angered and frustrated me.
 This was six days before i found myself alone on that highway…

 So there i was, a swollen face from the airbag that had just hit me, shocked before the sight of blinding headlights on cement and thinking, “is this a dream?
 Pleeease let it be a dream...”
-The loud cars passed me by, my body ridden with pain thrust me back into the realization that this was not a dream.
+The loud cars behind passed me by, my body ridden with pain thrust me back into the realization that this was not a dream.
 Lifting my leg in throbbing agony: a heavy, disconnected foot with orange toenails, dementedly hanging like dead weight.

 The police officer that found me came by to peer apprehensively into my car through the wreckage, his flashlight burning into my squinting eyes.
 He told me that the ambulance was on its way and asked if i had been drinking.
 “Yes… earlier,” i confessed before he went back to his patrol car that felt miles away from me.
 In that moment, i worried that he moved so far away in case my car exploded; my fear of dying there wrapped in flames on that freeway crept in as i sobbed and waited...